ardaakcabuyuk/duolance-tracker/README.md

 ## Requirements

-You should have PyInstaller installed in your computer alongside with of course Python.
+You should have PyInstaller installed in your computer, of course, alongside with Python.

 ## `pip install pyinstaller`